Can You Accept Credit Cards Online Without a Merchant Account?

 So, should you sign up with a third-party payment processing provider, giving you the ability to quickly accept credit cards online without a merchant account?
 Or, should you apply for a merchant account?

-Before making that decision, consider what’s most important at this stage of your business.
+Consider what’s most important at this stage of your business.

 Let’s say you’re about to launch your company, or you’ve only been in operation for a short time.
 You want to get up and running with no sign-up delays, no excessive fees and restrictions, and no long-term contracts.
 In that case, a third-party payment processing provider might be the answer.
+A small business that is just starting out would do well by partnering with a payment processing company.

 If you’re a techie who can generally “make things work,” the third-party processor’s less-than-stellar customer service might not be a big concern.
 If you’re happy with those conditions, signing up enables you to quickly accept credit cards online without a merchant account.